hadley/adv-r/Functions.md

 rm(x, h)
 ```

-The same rules apply to closures, functions that return functions.
+The same rules apply to closures, functions created by other functions.
 The following function, `j()`, returns a function.
 What do you think this function will return when we call it?

 ```R
 j <- function(x) {